Essential Considerations When Buying a Chiller

 What Do Chillers Do?

-Before purchasing an industrial chiller, determine the right type for your specifications and choose the highest-quality product possible.
+Before purchasing an industrial chiller, determine the right type for your specifications and choose the best product.
 Here are some aspects that may influence your decision.

 Application

-Equipment use is one of the first variables to reflect on when buying a chiller.
+Equipment use is one of the first variables to consider when buying a chiller.
 Various applications require different chillers, and understanding which kind you need is an excellent start to the buying process.

 Size

 For many unit applications, size and efficiency go hand in hand.
-An oversized chiller can consume more energy than necessary, cutting into your profit margins.
-Meanwhile, an undersized chiller may struggle to keep up with your facility’s needs.
-A compact chiller that removes the heat released from your equipment allows you to cool it effectively while saving energy and money.
-To determine the correct chiller size for your facility, you must figure out your equipment’s heat load, temperature, flow rate and coolant type required.
+An oversized chiller can consume more energy than necessary, cutting your profit margins.
+Meanwhile, an undersized chiller may struggle to meet your facility’s needs.
+A compact chiller that removes the heat from your equipment allows you to cool it effectively while saving energy and money.
+To determine the correct chiller size for your facility, you must determine the heat load, temperature, flow rate, and coolant type required for your equipment.

 Location

-The ideal chiller for your company also relies on your equipment location.
+The ideal chiller relies on your equipment location.
 Outdoor applications are prone to fluctuating ambient temperatures, while the air surrounding indoor applications may reach excessively high temperatures.
 Because of these natural temperature differences, indoor or outdoor equipment may require particular sizing or specific accessories such as sump heaters, heat tracing, insulated components, or special controls for components.

 Safety